jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/introduction.md

-+++
+---
+title: "Introduction on Rent"
+heading: "Introduction of Chapter 11 of Book 1"
+date: 2015-09-30
+image: "/covers/wn.jpg"
-title=  "Introduction on Rent" date=  2020-01-31 image=  "/covers/wn.jpg" description=  "Adam Smith introduces the concept of Rent" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-10/part-2c2" linkbtext=  "Chapter 10 Part 2c2" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-1a" linkftext=  "Chapter 11 Part 1a" heading=  "Chapter 11 Introduction" icon=  "/icons/smith.png"
+description: "Adam Smith introduces the concept of Rent"

-+++
+icon: "/icons/smith.png"
+---

 ## Rent is a monopoly price